everloste/everloste.github.io/blog/_posts/2025-06-01-queer-trans-hate.md

 the terrorist merely acted in the way he knew these people would love, and he admitted this.
-his motivation came *primarily* from the support of his peers, and mainstream hatred toward the minorities. the same, while many mainstream conservatives did pretend to condemn this act, they still immediately afterwards hijacked the opportunity to further try and demonise the victims of these terrorist attacks.
+his motivation came *primarily* from the support of his peers, and mainstream hatred towards the minorities. the same, while many mainstream conservatives did pretend to condemn this act, they still immediately afterwards hijacked the opportunity to further try and demonise the victims of these terrorist attacks.